-You can find the amount on the loss/excess imputation credits carried forward letter we sent you after your 2019 year return acknowledgement or notice of assessment.
+You can find the amount on the loss/excess imputation credits carried forward letter we sent you after your 2020 year return acknowledgement or notice of assessment.

-If you have excess imputation credits to bring forward but didn't receive confirmation of the amount, please call us.
+If you have excess imputation credits to bring forward but did not receive confirmation of the amount, contact us.

-Print the amount of excess imputation credits to be brought forward to 2020 in Box 33 of your return.
-Also print this amount in Box 8 of your tax calculation on page 44 in this guide.
+Print the amount of excess imputation credits to be brought forward to 2021 in Box 35 of your return.
+Also print this amount in Box 8 of your tax calculation on page 46 in this guide.